Cloudways review: the next-generation hosting?

 - You always know what you’re paying for.

 - If a busy period comes, you are not vulnerable to server slow-downs as you can supercharge your server with more resources.

 So far, everything sounds just about amazing.
 Want me to make it even better?

 You can try Cloudways for free for 3 days.
-A credit card is not required.
+Credit card details are not required.
 Just register an account and confirm your identity.